dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Setup_CP_proxy.rst

-Configure a proxy server for the Control Plane (OIM)
+Configure a proxy server for the Control Plane
 ======================================================

 .. note:: You can skip the proxy setup using ``site_config.yml`` input file if you have direct internet access on the control plane.